 Watch my interview

 When I take on a case, I try and put myself in my clients’ shoes and understand what represents a successful outcome – then, I try and better it.
-I’m always available for a chat, and often work through the clock to get the best results.
+I’m always available for a chat, and often work around the clock to get the best results.
 From day to day, I work with and for lenders and accountants, from local firms to the Big 4.

 Outside of work, I’m passionate about sports, including cricket, rugby, tennis, squash, skiing and football, and of course my wife and three children.